hoslack/gossip-algos/readme.md

-Gossip algorithms, as crappily as possible
+Gossip algorithms, as simply as possible
 ===